 Research tells us we have two neurological modes for making decisions.
 Our first mode is automatic and instinctive.
 In this mode we take quick and often impulsive decisions using our intuition.
 Our second mode, on the other hand, is a more conscious and deliberate system, and in this mode we take decisions based on rational and analytical evaluation.

 Of course, in an ideal world we’d take all our important decisions using the second mode.
 That way we’d give ourselves more chance of taking better decisions.
 But it’s not that simple.
 You see, our second mode of decision making is finite.
-And as our brains get tired, our decision making begins to shift to our automatic and intuitive mode of decision making.
+As a result, when our brains get tired, our decision making begins to shift to our automatic and intuitive mode of decision making.

 But not only does decision fatigue impact the quality of connected decisions, it can also impact willpower and self-regulation in unrelated areas.
 For example, our day’s decision fatigue can exhaust subsequent willpower to go to the gym, cook a healthier meal, or even self-regulate our behaviour.
 Psychologists call this ‘ego depletion’, and it’s been demonstrated in various pieces of research by Roy Baumeister, among others.